Bfas237/Master-Alert-Boxes/README.md

 == Installation ==

-1. Upload the `wp-master-alert-boxes` folder to the `/wp-content/plugins/` directory
+1. Upload the `master-alert-boxes` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress.
 After activation, you should see the menu of this plugin within the wordpress post edit screen.
 3. Play around with the plugin.